For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 In his bedroom, Scott threw a sweat shirt in his bag, then walked over to his dresser and pulled out the underwear drawer.
 On top of the dresser was a Far Side daily calendar.
 He flipped the pages of the coming weeks.

 Scott heard Todd say through the speaker phone, “Hey I got to bounce.
 Make sure you grab the extra set of keys from the Old Lady.
 I don’t think I’ll be around for a couple a’ days...”

 Scott's focus moved from the calendar to a picture frame on his dresser.
-In the frame is a photo of him and a gorgeous young blond on a beautiful stretch of beach and cloudless blue sky over an aqua ocean.
+In the frame was a photo of him and a gorgeous young brunette on a beautiful stretch of beach and cloudless blue sky over an aqua ocean.

 As pockets go, it was an enormous one.
-The jeans the big man wore could only have come from the Big and Tall store, as Todd Wolfe - the man - was gigantic.
+The jeans the big man wore could only have come from the Big and Tall store, as Todd Wilde - the man - was gigantic.

 Toni, the female cop who was good-sized only looked small compared to Todd as she whispered emphatically to him.
 “Don’t let the boys see I brought that phone in to you, Todd.
 I would for sure get handed my ass if they saw it no matter that your mother got it to me to get to you.
 You hear me?”
 She looked to be the same age as Todd - in her late thirties and was all business in her demeanor and tone.

-Todd’s stubble-ringed mouth stretched and opened to say in a straight American voice, “Thanks, Toni.
-I owe ya one.”
+Todd’s stubble-ringed mouth stretched and opened to say, “Gracias, Toni.
+I owe you one.”

 “That would be about four that you owe me since the beginning of this year alone.
 Forget about since I been on the force,” Toni said.